d1rknwh1te3/GdTask/README.md

 >
 > This is a fork of [Fractural's original GDTask](https://github.com/Fractural/GDTask), created because I wasn't comfortable keeping a third-party project together all the time, so I wanted to wrap it in a NuGet package, but unfortunately I made a lot of weird changes

-## Breaking changes
+## Changes

-1. Namespaces:
+1. Changed namespaces:
 	- Fractural.GDTask => GdTasks
-2. File Structure:
+2. Changed file Structure:
-	- Splitting multi-class files into single-class files,
+	- Splitting multi-class files into single-class files
-	- Organizing files into folders according to their logical meaning
+	- Organizing files into folders according to their logical meaning: structs to structs folder,
 3. Changed the style and project
-	- Primary constructors
-	- Replace throw Exception("name") to ThrowIfNull(nameof(name))
-	- Rename
+	- Replaced ctors with primary ctors
+	- Replaced the expressions ```throw Exception("name")``` to ```ThrowIfNull(nameof(name))```
+	- Renamed properties and fields according to code-style: private => from *foo* to *_foo* or public => from *foo* to *Foo*
+	- Organized fields, properties, constructors, methods into their proper order: nested classes, constants and static fields, readonly, static сtor, public ctors, etc...
+	- Added omitted access modifiers private and so on
 4. Added a test project to the repository

 ## Description